As an Amazon Associate I earn from qualifying purchases.

 Applying these criteria to the composting of chicken bones took a good deal more research than I expected.
 People just don’t seem quite as interested as I am in composting each and every little thing (although if you’re here I assume we share the interest….)

 Chicken and other poultry bones can be composted.
 They will break down in a well-kempt compost pile in as little as 60 days.
-To make sure they compost you should grind them, or break them down manually before adding them to your compost.
+To speed up the composting process, grind the chicken bones or break them down manually before adding them to your compost.

 But then the question becomes, is it worth it to compost chicken bones?
 If they don’t add much to my soil maybe I’m just better off sending them to a landfill and letting them break down there.